“For me, the highlight and greatest honour (of my rugby career) was to represent and play for my country on the world stage.”

 Al says playing pro was a great experience.
 However, cashing in was never what motivated him on the field.
 “It was a bonus that rugby went professional and I managed to make some money from it and live abroad for a short period,” he says.
 “But for me, the highlight and greatest honour (of my rugby career) was to represent and play for my country on the world stage.”

-His talent and dedication didn’t go unnoticed.
-For both 2001 and 2003, Al was named ‘Canadian Player of the Year’ by Rugby Canada.
-In 2009, Al got a special nod from his hometown when he was inducted into the Ottawa Sports Hall of Fame.
+That dedication, on top of his talent, didn’t go unnoticed.
+For both 2001 and 2003, he was named ‘Canadian Player of the Year’ by Rugby Canada.
+In 2009, he got a special nod from his hometown when he was inducted into the Ottawa Sports Hall of Fame.

 True to form, Al’s modesty prevents him from letting even such prestigious honours go to his head.
 “I don’t believe in all these accolades that I’ve gotten,” he says.
 “I played a team sport, and as much as I helped my teammates, my teammates helped me far more.
 I was embarrassed by people singing my praises, especially when I didn’t think it was richly deserved.”